kaigelee/SANet/README.md

 # ECDNet
 By Kaige Li, Qichuan Geng, Zhong Zhou.
-This repository is an official implementation of the paper "ECDNet: Encoding Context and Detail for Real-Time Semantic Segmentation".
+This repository is an official implementation of the paper "SANet: Learning Scale-Aware Features for Real-Time Semantic Segmentation".